-Although they do not draw attention to it, Bertheau et al. (2022, Figure 9) also uncover a head-scratching result from the perspective of theories that stress private information about outside options.
+Although they do not draw attention to it, Bertheau et al. (2022, Figure 9) also uncover a head-scratching result from the perspective of theories that stress private information.
 When asked how large a pay cut could have prevented layoffs, 61 percent of firms with layoffs say they "Do not know."
-Why, then, don't these employers approach their employees about wage cuts as an alternative to impending layoffs?
-We see no answer to this question if private information about outside options is the source of wage stickiness.
+Why, then, don't these employers propose wage cuts as an alternative to impending layoffs?
+We see no answer to this question in the class of theories the stress private information in bilateral employment relationships as the source of wage stickiness.
 In contrast, it's easy to understand why employers don't explore the possibility of pay cuts if they are precluded by law or collective bargaining agreements, if employers think pay cuts would violate fairness norms or their internal pay structures, or if employers believe that pay cuts would lead to other problems and costs relative to layoffs.